alvinr/data-modeling/aerospike/state_machines/README.md

 ```

 # Summary
-As you can see, building and manipulating data models to support state machines, queues and other structures is straightforward with Aerospike.
+As you can see, building and manipulating data models to support state machines, queues and other structures is straight-forward with Aerospike.

 In the next article, we will discuss how to manage a finite (and perishable) resource like tickets sales for the Olympics, and how to deal with reservations that you may need to back out on.